 If you need to see a panda (they are in some other cities as well so try to get it done before Beijing) then replace the half day with the Beijing Zoo.

 Strongly recommend hiring a car and driver so you don't lose time on transport interchanges etc. You will pay between 400 and 600 depending on whether you hire through a hotel or other agent and whether they speak English.
 Unless you happen to be fluent in the language and the history, an English speaking driver is invaluable and worth paying extra.
-We paid 600 through our hotel for a 9am pickup and 8pm return after an evening show. about 9 years ago
+We paid 600 through our hotel for a 9am pickup and 8pm return after an evening show. over 10 years ago

 Tim R is on the money.